After three years of local impact Restart Network came to an end in May 2019. Read our story in our Impact Report

-Restart Network's mission is to empower refugees and people from low-income and minority backgrounds to become their best selves and start a career in the tech industry, where their help is needed.
+Restart Network's mission is to accelerate diversity and inclusion in the tech industry through a model we call the Crowdsourced School: connecting a community to build people together.
+Students from refugee, low-income, and minority in tech backgrounds embark on an intense one-year journey and start a career in the tech industry, where their help is needed.

 As included in Article 3 of the statutes the organization has the goal to improve the well-being and welfare of people, eliminate barriers between people and technology and democratise opportunity through technology, connect people through technology, and raise, administer as well as provide funds to accomplish these goals.

 The foundation attempts to reach these goals by initiating, organizing, guiding and supporting educational activities in the field of Information Technology (such as classes, courses, and workshops), establishing and fostering the connection between participants of educational activities and companies from the Information Technology industry, and with third parties as long as they may be appropriate and meaningful for the foundation.

 Restart Network does not aim to make a profit as defined in Article 3 (2) in the statutes.
 The proceeds resulting from activities are used solely to accomplish the statutory goals.